ShakedLub/FreeViewing/README.md

 FreeViewing\\ExpMain\\Analysis\\AnalysisCode\\ResultsAnalysis\\EyeTrackingAnalysis\\PlotsBothExperiments

-(1) Run\_AwarenessResultsExperiments.m - creates the awareness results figure.
+(1) **Run\_AwarenessResultsExperiments.m** - creates the awareness results figure.

 Conditions:
 (a) saveFlag- 1 save, 0 do not save

-(2) Run\_AwarenessResultsBPE.m - creates the Bayesian parameter estimation awareness results figure.
+(2) **Run\_AwarenessResultsBPE.m** - creates the Bayesian parameter estimation awareness results figure.

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(3) Run\_EyeMovementResultsExperiments.m - create the object analysis, region analysis and emotional face attribute analysis results figures, and create tables summarizing effect sizes and p-values for all conditions except the main condition.
+(3) **Run\_EyeMovementResultsExperiments.m** - create the object analysis, region analysis and emotional face attribute analysis results figures, and create tables summarizing effect sizes and p-values for all conditions except for the main condition.

-Conditions:
-(a) AnalysisType-
+Conditions:(a) AnalysisType-

 1 main analysis